hydratk/hydratk-lib-numeric/doc/rst/install/lib/numeric.rst

 * scipy
 * sympy

-Module matplotlib requires library which will be installed via Linux package managers, if not installed yet.

   .. note ::

      Installation for Python2.6 and 3.3 is not supported due to key module numpy.